Shaping a New Future for NCD Care

 Our approach is built on three interconnected pillars:

-1. Prevention — where we stop the onset of NCDs through lifestyle interventions, public engagement, and early screening.
+Where we stop the onset of NCDs through lifestyle interventions, public engagement, and early screening.

-2. Management — where we support people already living with NCDs through coordinated, holistic care
+Where we support people already living with NCDs through coordinated, holistic care

-3. Support — where we walk with persons living with NCDs, caregivers, families, and communities through the emotional, social, and practical realities of long-term NCD journeys.
+Where we walk with persons living with NCDs, caregivers, families, and communities through the emotional, social, and practical realities of long-term NCD journeys.

 Together, these pillars form a model that is locally rooted, people-centered, and system-strengthening.
 It’s not just about services—it’s about shifting the culture of health in Kenya toward one of resilience, compassion, and collective action.

-\Key strategies for a healthier, more resilient community.
+Key strategies for a healthier, more resilient community.

 Why Prevention, Management, and Support Matter